Thursday, September 4, 2025

 John Yamrus

 In a career spanning more than 50 years as a working writer, John Yamrus has published 39 books.
-He has also had more than 3,000 poems published in magazines and anthologies around the world.
+He has also had more than 3,000 poems published in magazines and anthologies worldwide.
 A number of his books and poems are taught in college and university courses.
-He is widely considered to be a master of minimalism and the neo-noir in modern poetry.
+He is widely regarded as a master of minimalism and neo-noir in modern poetry.

 Joshua St. Claire

-Joshua St. Claire is an accountant from a small town in Pennsylvania who works as a financial director for a non-profit.
+Joshua St. Claire is an accountant from a small town in Pennsylvania, working as a financial director for a nonprofit.
 His haiku and related poetry have been published broadly, including in Frogpond, Modern Haiku, The Heron’s Nest, and Mayfly.

 Julie A. Dickson